-Open floor plans have been “in” for several years now, but the architecture of 2021 is taking a bolder step toward transparency.
+Open floor plans have been “in” for several years now, but the architecture of 2023 is taking a bolder step toward transparency.
 This means opening barriers between much-used spaces like the living room, kitchen, and dining room, and in some cases, the flow may extend beyond these rooms to incorporate hallways, wine cellars, etc. In addition to visually expanding square footage, this trend allows homeowners to maximize natural light.

 Open floor plans also reflect a shift in lifestyle, since spending work and leisure time at home has made rooms even more multifunctional.
 Now we might work at the kitchen counter, take a mid-morning break for an in-home workout, or skip lunch in favour of a rejuvenating bath.

 Super large sofas are also in, partly because they help fill the large open space created by combining multiple rooms, and partly because - let’s be honest - who doesn’t want a super large sofa on which to lounge?